darltrash/lovr-sumneko/README.md

 **DO NOT USE GENERATIVE AI FOR CODE GENERATION**, I will not accept any usage of it in this project, thank you.

 ## Licensing
 Mate, this thing was whipped out in like 30 minutes, I don't care what you do with it.
-Just please keep it mantained and loved, the only licensed component in here would be the API JSON file that we fetch, and RXI's Amazing [json.lua library](https://github.com/rxi/json.lua/)
+Just please keep it mantained and loved.

-The api definitions themselves are all automatically generated, so I can't even be (or should be) considered the owner of them, use them and modify them however you so please.
+The API definitions themselves are all automatically generated, so I can't even be (or should be) considered the owner of them, use them and modify them however you so please.